 Kodo Horikawa was among his students who also included: Taiso Horikawa, , Morihei Ueshiba (the founder of Aikido) Yukiyoshi Sagawa, Toshimi Matsuda, Takuma Hisa and Ryuho Okuyama (founder of Hakko-Ryu Jujutsu).
 Takeda had many students, but the one who spent the longest time with him, and who learned the most techniques was Kodo Horikawa

 Shihan Hiroo Iida was a direct student of Kodo Horikawa and his successor, Yusuke Inoue, for a total of thirty years and received the rank of Shihan (master instructor) in the Ryu, he is one of a hand full of Shihan’s that trained directly under Kodo Horikawa, still alive today.
 In 2001, he set up a new Ryu-Ha, the Muden Juku and it is his teaching that we emphasize today here in New Jersey at the Daito-ryu Aiki Jujutsu Muden Juku New Jersey.

 Reinaldo Gacita a direct student of Shihan Hiroo Iida.
-Sensei Gacita holds 40+ years of Martial Arts training and the ONLY USA authorized representative of Daitoryu-Muden by Shihan Iida, founder of the new Ryu-Ha, the Muden Juku http://muden.jp/to - Sensei Gacita was humbled to receive Sandan Certification (3rd Degree Black-Belt in DaitoRyu-Muden) from Shihan Hiro Iida in 2018.
-Sensei Gacita is pictured here at his New Jersey dojo in 2018 with Shihan Iida.
+Sensei Gacita holds 45+ years of Martial Arts training and the ONLY USA authorized representative of Daitoryu-Muden by Shihan Iida, founder of the new Ryu-Ha, the Muden Juku https://muden.jp/ Sensei Gacita was humbled to receive the rank of Okugi Sandan in DaitoRyu-Muden from Shihan Hiroo Iida in 2020.
+Sensei Gacita is pictured here at his New Jersey dojo with Shihan Iida.